Emmanuel Kampouris: Philanthropy

 The Kampourises have been active in a range of philanthropic activities.
 They were early supporters of Metaxas's "Socrates in the City" events.
 They are co-founders of the Kairos Journal, an online publication aimed at pastors, and BibleMesh, an online theological training program.

 Political activities

 Kampouris was head of the finance committee for Dan Quayle's 2000 presidential campaign.

 Personal life

-Kampouris married Myrto Stellatos on July 4, 1959, at the Cathedral of the Annunciation, Alexandria.
+Coppenger's biography recounts that Kampouris married Myrto Stellatos on July 4, 1959, at the Cathedral of the Annunciation, Alexandria.
 They had two sons and five grandchildren, including actress Elena Kampouris.
 Myrto died from breast cancer in 1992.
 Kampouris was remarried to Muppet performer and comedienne Camille Bonora.
+Bonora retired from performing with the Muppets in 1998.

 Although he grew up Greek Orthodox, Kampouris became fond of Anglican worship while studying at Oxford.
 Around the time of Myrto's death, he began attending David Wilkerson's Times Square Church and converted to evangelical Christianity.
-He is a member of the Anglican Church in North America and a trustee of the Global Fellowship of Confessing Anglicans (GAFCON).
-He was awarded an honorary doctorate from Ajayi Crowther University for his services to GAFCON.
+He is a member of the Anglican Church in North America and a trustee and guarantor of the Global Fellowship of Confessing Anglicans (GAFCON).
+In this role, he is a member of the Global Anglican Council established to oversee GAFCON following its March 2026 meeting in Abuja, Nigeria.
+Kampouris was awarded an honorary doctorate from Ajayi Crowther University for his services to GAFCON.